Sri Lanka bans land sales to foreigners

-The decision comes as the $59 billion economy is struggling to boost foreign direct investment despite gradually stabilizing macroeconomic economic conditions since the end of a three-decade war.
+The decision comes as the $59 billion economy is struggling to boost foreign direct investment despite gradually stabilising macroeconomic economic conditions since the end of a three-decade war.

 The cabinet has decided to prohibit foreigners from purchasing absolute ownership of state and private lands in Sri Lanka, government spokesman Keheliya Rambukwella told reporters.

-“Wealthy foreigners buy lands and do not utilize them fully.
+“Wealthy foreigners buy lands and do not utilise them fully.
 They just keep it for their private consumption and don’t contribute to the national economy such as by boosting tourism,” he said.

 However, Rambukwella said long-term leases of land will still be allowed, and law will not apply to diplomatic missions.

-Foreign direct investment (FDI) last year totaled $1 billion, only half of the government’s target and the same figure as for 2011.
+Foreign direct investment (FDI) last year totalled $1 billion, only half of the government’s target and the same figure as for 2011.

 Government officials say the slowdown in advanced economies hit FDI in 2012, while economists say inconsistent economic policies in Sri Lanka have contributed to the below-target result.